 - Crispy Chicken Thighs: Skin on chicken thighs are one of my favourite ways to eat chicken because the meat is so flavourful and the skin becomes so nice and crispy!

 - Perfect for weeknight dinner: With a start to finish time of just 30 minutes this is perfect for an easy weeknight dinner and very kid friendly (my 2 year old loves this chicken!)

 - It’s Paleo: But no one would ever know!

 Alternatives to using bone in skin on chicken thighs:

-- Boneless skin on chicken thighs: You will still get the crispy skin and flavourful meat, but with a shorter cooking time.
+- Boneless skin-on chicken thighs: You will still get the crispy skin and flavourful meat, but with a shorter cooking time.
 In step one sear the chicken for 4 minutes per side until it’s cooked through.
-Add bonus, without the bone the chicken is much easier to eat.
+Added bonus, without the bone the chicken is much easier to eat.